✎ Key Takes:

 In that case, the chances are that your channel has not met the minimum requirements for receiving any approval to monetize and you have also recently applied for that was rejected.

-To monetize your YouTube channel, the first thing you have to do is apply to the YPP (YouTube Partner Program), which has a lot of requirements that you need to have maintained.
+To monetize your YouTube channel, the first thing you have to do is apply to the YPP (YouTube Partner Program), which has a lot of requirements that you need to maintain.
 One of the requirements is that you have to be from a country where the YouTube Partner Program is active.

 So even if the content of your channel is excellent and has met all other requirements, but you are from a country that does not offer the program, your account will automatically not be considered for monetization.